Estefanos8080/Estefanos8080/README.md

 ## Hi there 👋🏾 , I'm Estefanos Kebebew!
 #### Aspiring Software Engineer recently graduated from City College of San Francisco with a major in Computer Science and transferred to San Francisco State in the fall of 2021.
-Strong interest in Android/IOS and web app development.
+I have strong interest in Android/IOS and web app development.

 - 📫 How to reach me: lenargs@mail.com